stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 30 Character Points
+#### **Cost:** 15 Character Points
-A number of targets equal to your Charisma modifier can move half their speed at the start of their turn.
-This movement does not provoke opportunity attacks.
-Affected targets also ignore up to 4 levels of Exhaustion until the end of combat.
+Choose a number of targets equal to your Charisma modifier.
+At the start of its next turn, each of these creatures can move its speed without provoking an attack of opportunity.

 ## Peerless Skill